donald-macritchie/granite_tap/README.md

 #### Images

 - There is one main image on the site of the home page.
 Again using mainly monochromtaic colours with a hint of amber/orange.
+- This image was used to give users an immediate indication of what the site is about.
 - The remaining images are all product images.

 #### Font

 - The font used throughout the site is [Victor Mono](https://fonts.google.com/specimen/Victor+Mono).
 This was imported from Google fonts.
 Sans-serif has been used as a back up font incase of any import issues.

----
+This font was used as while it is still clear to read for the user, it holds a "edgier" and modern look that is used throughout craft beer websites.

 ### WireFrames